lexsf/azul/README.md

 I believe Script Sync is a great step forward from Roblox but, in the way it has been described, Azul offers several advantages:

 - **Script Sync does not mirror the entire DataModel structure**: It only mirrors selected folders or Scripts, not the whole DataModel (Explorer).
+- **Truly bi-directional**: Azul allows you to sync changes made in the filesystem back to Studio using the `azul build` command.
 - **Generates a Rojo-compatible `sourcemap.json`**: This allows any tooling that require Rojo-style sourcemaps _(like luau-lsp)_ to work seamlessly.
 - **You can use it today!**: Unlike Rojo, Azul requires no commitment to a specific project structure.
 If want to try out Script Sync in the future, you can do so without any worries.